-Before you enter the Philippine Military Academy (PMA) and take your first step to becoming an AFP officer, you must first pass the PMA Entrance Exam.
+Before entering the Philippine Military Academy (PMA) and taking your first step to becoming an AFP officer, you must pass the PMA Entrance Exam.

 The PMA Entrance Exam (PMAEE) gauges your academic aptitude to determine whether you’re fit to become a PMA cadet.
 It’s also one of the most competitive entrance exams; for instance, from about 33,000 takers last August 20191, only the top 1,500 passed the exam and made it to the next stage (equivalent to a 4.5% passing rate).

-Passing the PMAEE entails intense preparation; a good reviewer can definitely come in handy.
-This is why we’ve prepared this Ultimate PMA Entrance Exam Reviewer, tailored to increase your chances of entering the country’s premier military academy.
+Passing the PMAEE entails intense preparation; a good reviewer can come in handy.
+This is why we’ve prepared this Ultimate PMA Reviewer for the Entrance Exam, tailored to increase your chances of entering the country’s premier military academy.

 Table of Contents